meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 Accident victims seem less supportive of adaptation level theory; they do not take more pleasure in ordinary events and rated themselves significantly less happy in general than the control groups.
 Paraplegics exhibited a strong nostalgia effect, rating their pasts as much happier than the controls.

+Alternatively (instead of adaptation level theory), it could be explained that the decreased satisfaction of the lottery winners is that goo